 Surrounded by steep, lush mountains and offering a rare opportunity for incredible Brook Trout fishing, Fonck is a narrow, visually arresting lake.
 Brook Trout in the Fonck Lake average 16 inches but frequently reach 18-19 inches.
 Since these are cold water-loving creatures, nymphs and streamers account for most of the Brookie catch.
 Sight fishing with dry flies is popular for cruising Rainbows and Browns, which average 18 inches.
 Brown Trout are less common, and usually coerced from the depths by the ugliest streamer in the fly box.
 Some find, however, that the patience required to fish deep with streamers is well worth a 28-inch Brown Trout.

 Weekly packages at Rio Manso Lodge are recommended for certain times of the season.
-A customized itinerary combining Rio Manso Lodge with one of our three-night Wilderness Fishing Expeditions or four to five nights in another lodge may offer a more dynamic fishing experience.
+A customized itinerary combining Rio Manso Lodge with another lodge may offer a more dynamic fishing experience.

 Rio Manso Lodge